 - Come up with a timeline for taking the GRE, and then schedule your GRE prep.

-Time to start gathering your materials and take the GRE.
+When you’re about one year away from beginning graduate school, it’s time to start gathering your materials and take the GRE.
 Don’t panic; prepare.

 - Choose a GRE test date and reserve your seat.
 The GRE is offered nearly every day at most test locations.

 - Study for the GRE.
 Allow yourself at least 3 months before your test date to study and prepare for the GRE.

 - Register for the FAFSA and start looking into private scholarship and grant applications.

 - Create a calendar of deadlines for all of the grad schools you are applying to, including financial aid deadlines.